Leroy Holt

-Leroy Holt (born March 16, 1967) is a former American football fullback from the University of Southern California (USC).
+Leroy Holt (born March 16, 1967) is an American former professional football player who was a fullback for the Miami Dolphins of the National Football League (NFL).
+He played college football for the USC Trojans and was selected by the Dolphins in the fifth round of the 1990 NFL draft.

-High school years
+Early life

 Holt attended Banning High School in Wilmington, California.
 He was a three-year letterman in football where he was starting fullback behind teammate Jamelle Holieway and ran through holes created by teammate Courtney Hall.
 He was named the California High School fullback of the Year as a senior.

 College career

 Holt was the first USC fullback to start all four years.
 He broke Sam Cunningham's all-time records for rushing yards and carries without a fumble.

 Professional career

-Holt was drafted with the 137th pick of the 1990 NFL Draft by the Miami Dolphins.
+Holt was drafted in the fifth round with the 137th pick of the 1990 NFL draft by the Miami Dolphins.
 His career was shortened when he fractured a vertebra in his neck during the preseason in practice.